kapouer/matchdom/README.md

 - float, num, numeric: try to parseFloat, return null if NaN

 Custom types (these can be overriden by plugins):
-- date: try new Date(val), return null if not a date
+- date: try new Date(val), return null if not a date, accepts 'now'
 - array: wrap non-array-like values into an array
 - json: parse json string